remivoirin/puppet-erc/README.md

 # Puppet ERC
-RESTful API written in Go to manages roles in a Puppet role-profile pattern.
+RESTful API written in Go to manage roles in a Puppet role-profile pattern.
 ERC stands for "External Role Classifier".

 ## Why an External Role Classifier?